As an Amazon Associate, I earn from qualifying purchases.

 As much as we all love a vampire-proof house, the smell of drying garlic can be more extra than a scoop of guacamole at Chipotle.

-• Avoid the temptation to increase the heat on the dehydrator or oven to speed up the process.
-This can burn the garlic as it dries, resulting in a bitter finished product.
+• I know it is tempting, but avoid the temptation to increase the heat on the dehydrator or oven to speed up the process.
+During my testing, I noticed that this can burn the garlic as it dries.
+Burnt garlic results in a bitter finished product. #lame.
 Low and slow wins in the race on this one.

 5 from 2 ratings